-AC-103.4 Evaluation of Academic Progress
+AC-103.5 Evaluation of Academic Progress

-Students can monitor their academic progress in all of their courses at any time through the LMS.
-At the end of each semester, the Registrar will evaluate students for SAP and identify which students require academic rehabilitative measures and report them to the Academic Office.
+Students can monitor their academic progress in all of their courses at any time through the Learning Management System (LMS).
+At the end of each semester, the Registrar will evaluate students for SAP and identify which students require academic rehabilitative measures and report them to the Office of Academics.

-AC-103.5 Academic Rehabilitative Measures
+AC-103.6 Academic Rehabilitative Measures

-Academic performance that fails to achieve SAP will result in Academic Watch, Academic Probation, or Academic Suspension.
+Academic performance that fails to achieve SAP will result in Academic Warning or Academic Suspension.
 All these rehabilitative measures involve mandatory requirements designed to help the student overcome any challenges related to achieving SAP.
-Academic status is communicated through the Academic Office in a letter to the student and an email the student's TKU email address.
-Students who fail to satisfactorily complete the requirements of Academic Probation will be subject to Academic Suspension.
-For appealing an academic status, please see AC-101 Academic Appeals Process.
+Academic status is communicated through the Office of Student Success in an email to the student's TKU email address.
+Students who fail to satisfactorily complete the requirements of Academic Warning will be subject to Academic Suspension.